yubin627/yubin627.github.io/_posts/2019-07-31-Fashion-Recommender.md

 </p>
 </details>

-Comparing the retrieval time taken by these three approaches, PCA achieved the fastest place.
-It also eases the burden on server from database loading, as the features data file is reduced from 286MB to 34MB
+Comparing the retrieval time taken by these three approaches, PCA scored the top place.
+In addition to the improvement in algorithm time complexity, it also eases the burden on server in database loading, as the features data file is reduced from 286MB to 34MB
 ![alt-text-1](/assets/images/retrieval-time.png "retrieval")
 Therefore